-The former Sunderland and England footballer Adam Johnson has just been jailed for six years for sexual activity with a 15-year-old fan.
-He was found guilty of sexual touching but cleared of one charge relating to another sexual act, having pleaded guilty to one count of sexual activity with a child and one count of grooming .
+The former Sunderland and England soccer player Adam Johnson has just been jailed for six years for sexual activity with a 15-year-old fan.
+He was found guilty of sexual touching but cleared of one charge relating to another sexual act, having pleaded guilty to one count of sexual activity with a child and one count of grooming.

-This all sounds very scary, but overall it doesn't quite match up to the reality I've seen working as a teacher in prison.
-I asked a group of my students to discuss how they think Adam Johnson will get treated while he's inside.
+This all sounds very scary, but overall, it doesn't quite match up to the reality I've seen working as a teacher in prison.
+I asked a some of my students to discuss how they think Adam Johnson will get treated while he's inside.

 This prompts a mixed reaction from the group; some people seem nod in agreement, while one or two others seem a little riled.
-The fact is: Johnson is a convicted paedophile.
+The fact is: Johnson is a convicted pedophile.

 "If he gets stuck in, pulls his weight, helps out with fitness and gym, he'll be treated like any other twat in here."